The Society promotes archaeology, local history and natural history by:

 - Awarding grants to support research and promote archaeology and natural history [click here ]

 The Society’s headquarters, library and archive collections are at the new Somerset Heritage Centre in Norton Fitzwarren.
 Books can be borrowed from this collection by members of the Society.
 Membership also entitles you to:

-- free entry to the Museum of Rural Life in the Abbey Barn at Glastonbury, a free copy of the Society’s annual Proceedings (a journal of archaeological and historical papers), and Newsletters,
+- a free copy of the Society’s annual Proceedings (a journal of archaeological and historical papers), and Newsletters,

 The Society caters for the needs of the archaeologist, naturalist and historian by arranging a comprehensive programme of events and enables members of similar interests to meet and exchange ideas.
 Meetings are organised by Society Committees or by its County-wide Associated Societies.